 Sponsored by the U.S. Department of Energy, the Weatherization Assistance Program enables low-income families to permanently reduce their energy bills by making their homes more energy efficient.
 On average, weatherization reduces heating bills by 31% and overall energy bills by $358 per year at current prices.
 If you receive Supplemental Security Income or Aid to Families with Dependent Children, you are automatically eligible to receive weatherization services.

-Please Note: ShiningCare does not specifically endorse the activities of any organizations mentioned, but offers their information as a sample of the kinds of materials and services that are available.
+Please Note: ShiningCare does not specifically endorse the activities of these organizations, but offers their information as a sample of the kinds of materials and services that are available.